sriker99/Dev-Connect-Collaborative-Coding-Community/README.md

 ## Design Patterns Used
 We have used
-1) - Design Pattern Name: Singelton
+1) - Design Pattern Name: Singleton

 - Problem Solved: Creating a single db connection for whole applicationlife cycle using singelton design pattern